7 times when you must see an eye doctor ASAP

 5. Bulging eyes (proptosis/exophthalmos)

-Bulging eyes or proptosis (also called exophthalmos) can be caused by many conditions, some more serious than others.
+Bulging eyes or proptosis (also called exophthalmos) may be caused by numerous conditions, some more serious than others.

-An injury to the eye socket or abnormal blood vessels behind your eye can cause it to bulge.
-Bulging eyes can also indicate a thyroid condition called Graves’ disease or eye sock problems such as inflammation, tumors or bacterial infections.
+An injury to the eye socket or abnormal blood vessels behind your eye could cause it to bulge.
+Bulging eyes can also indicate a thyroid condition called Graves’ disease or eye socket problems such as inflammation, tumors or bacterial infections.

 A bacterial infection that causes an eye bulge is an emergency.
-If not treated properly, a condition that presents as a very swollen lid (preceptal cellulitis) can allow the infection can spread from your eye socket and possibly affect the brain (orbital cellulitis).
-Orbital cellulitis is sight-threatening.
+If not treated properly, a condition that presents as a very swollen lid (preceptal cellulitis) could allow the infection to spread from your eye socket and possibly affect the brain (orbital cellulitis).
+Orbital cellulitis may be sight-threatening.

 7. You experience these warning signs

-In addition to the first six conditions above, the American Optometric Association recommends seeking medical attention if you experience:
+In addition to the first six conditions above, you should see your eye doctor or health care provider if you experience:

 READ NEXT: Poison ivy in the eye